ringcentral/rc-unified-crm-extension/docs/insightly.md

     ![Insightly API credentials](img/insightly-apicreds.png){ style="max-width: 600px" }

 When you login successfully, the Chrome extension will automatically update to show you are connected to Insightly.
-If you are connected, the button next to Insightly will say, "unauthorize."
+If you are connected, the button next to Insightly will say, "logout".

 And with that, you will be connected to Insightly and ready to begin using the integration.